LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booster-rockets/sportsstuff.rst

    * - Baseball
      - "There may be people who have more talent than you, but there's no excuse for anyone to work harder than you do." - *Derek Jeter*

+   * - Basketball
+     - "I've missed more than 9000 shots in my career.
+I've lost almost 300 games 26 times I've been trusted to take the game winning shot ... and missed.
+I've failed over and over and over again in my life.
+       That is why I succeed." - *Michael Jordan*

    * - Gymnastics
      - "I'd rather regret the risks that didn't work out than the